Tyger375/Music-bot/README.md

 # Music-bot
-This is a public discord music bot
+This is a public italian discord music bot discord.js version: 12